 Why use this?

-This drafting will be particularly relevant where one or both of the parties has a publicly stated net zero target.
+Businesses sign up to multiple NDAs each year.
+These clauses provide a unique opportunity for parties to raise climate issues in NDAs affecting a variety of sectors across the economy.
+The drafting will be particularly relevant where one or both parties has a publicly stated net zero target.

 Disclaimer - please read